desmondfowler/Azeroth-Tour-Guide/README.md

 ## MVP Features (Bare Essentials)
 - **Interactive Map**
-  - STATIC: A static SVG of Azeroth—good ol’ Kalimdor and Eastern Kingdoms.
+  - STATIC: Start with an SVG of Azeroth—Kalimdor, Eastern Kingdoms, the classics.
-  - NEXT: Make regions clickable linking to location details.
+  - NEXT: Clickable regions that link to location details.
-  - NEXT: Dynamic map with highlights.
+  - NEXT: Dynamic map with highlights, Rust-style.
 - **Location Listings**
-  - STATIC: Hardcoded list of spots like Orgrimmar or Stormwind.
+  - STATIC: Hardcoded list—think Orgrimmar, Stormwind, etc.
-  - NEXT: Add descriptions, maybe lore-friendly from the wiki?
+  - NEXT: Add descriptions, maybe pull some lore from WoWpedia.
-  - NEXT: Include images, maybe screenshots from WoW?
+  - NEXT: Toss in screenshots from WoW for images.
 - **Search Functionality**
-  - STATIC: A search bar that doesn’t do much yet.
+  - STATIC: A search bar that just sits there for now.
-  - NEXT: Filter the location list by search term.
+  - NEXT: Filter locations based on what’s typed.
-  - NEXT: Highlight search hits on the dynamic map.
+  - NEXT: Highlight matches on the dynamic map.

 ## Development Steps
 1. **Scope MVP**